Tricia Crisafulli

 Ensemble shows of poetry and short fiction are free, and have earned a listing in The Best of the Best, the programming guide Illinois librarians use to present quality special

-events to Illinois libraries
+events at Illinois libraries.